tamunoWoks/Statistics/bar_charts.md

 ## Histograms in Statistics
 A histogram is a graphical representation of the distribution of a dataset.
 It looks similar to a bar chart but is used for continuous numerical data, not categorical data.

+#### KEY FEATURES:
+- Data is grouped into intervals (bins).
+- The height of each bar shows the frequency (how many data points fall within that interval).
+- No gaps between bars (unless there’s an empty bin), because the data is continuous.